Teev-dev/DateCalculatorPlus/README.md

 ## Development

-This extension is built using HTML, CSS, and JavaScript.
+This application is built using HTML, CSS, and JavaScript.
 It uses the following libraries:

 - date-fns: For date manipulation and calculations
+- countries-list: For country data

 To set up the development environment:

-1. Ensure you have Python installed on your system.
-2. Clone the repository and navigate to the project directory.
+1. Clone the repository and navigate to the project directory
+2. Run `npm install` to install dependencies
-3. Run the development server using the command: `python -m http.server 8000`
+3. Run `npm run dev` to start the development server
-4. Make changes to the source files in the `scripts` directory.

-### Reloading the Extension After Changes

-After making changes to the extension:

-1. Go to `chrome://extensions/` in your Chrome browser.
-2. Find the Date Calculator Plus extension.
-3. Click the circular refresh icon next to the extension to reload it.
-4. Open the extension popup to see your changes.
+4. Visit `http://localhost:8080` in your browser

 ## Contributing